Edinburgh-Genome-Foundry/Sequeduct_Methyl/README.md

 # Sequeduct Methyl

-Sequeduct Methyl is a extension to [Sequeduct](https://github.com/Edinburgh-Genome-Foundry/Sequeduct) as a stand-alone Nextflow analysis pipeline to validate cytosine methylations (5mC or 5hmC) or adenine methylations (6mA) in plasmids and DNA constructs.
+Sequeduct Methyl is a extension to [Sequeduct](https://github.com/Edinburgh-Genome-Foundry/Sequeduct) as a stand-alone Nextflow analysis pipeline to validate cytosine methylations (5mC, 5hmC, or 4mC) or adenine methylations (6mA) in plasmids and DNA constructs.

+A detailed demonstration is available under [demo](https://github.com/Edinburgh-Genome-Foundry/Sequeduct_Methyl/tree/main/demo).

 ## Usage

 ### Setup

 Install [Nextflow](https://www.nextflow.io/).

 Additionally, install [SAMtools](https://github.com/samtools/samtools) (any version≥1.16) as well as [Modkit](https://github.com/nanoporetech/modkit) version 0.3.0.
 Also install [Dorado](https://github.com/nanoporetech/dorado) software version dorado-0.7.1-linux-x64.
+It is advised that you run this pipeline using an Nvidia GPU, as stated on their [GitHub](https://github.com/nanoporetech/dorado?tab=readme-ov-file#features).

 Subsequently, run the following to download the Dorado basecalling model.

 ```bash
 dorado download --model dna_r10.4.1_e8.2_400bps_hac@v5.0.0